rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 sudo dnf install dnf-automatic
 ```

-## configuration
+## Configuration

 By default, the update process will start at 6am, with a random extra time delta to avoid all your machines updating at the same time.

-To change this behavior, you must override the timer configuration associated with the application service.
+To change this behavior, you must override the timer configuration associated with the application service:

 ```
 sudo systemctl edit dnf-automatic.timer